abdullasulaiman/OpenCV/README.md

 - Download the zip file
 - cd into the folder
-- open the folder in command propmt / terminal and type npm install
+- open the folder in command propmt / terminal
+        - type "npm install"
        - This will install all dependencies required for running the application
 - enter "npm run test"
        - This will run the test for the problem statement